-Accompanied descent rescue with the I'D
+Accompanied descent rescue

 - Read the technical notice before viewing the following techniques.

 - It is important to fully understand the information provided in the technical notice before using this complementary information

 - Mastering these techniques requires training.